Orlando Patterson: Early life and education

 Horace Orlando Patterson was born on 5 June 1940 in Westmoreland Parish, Jamaica, to Almina Morris and Charles A. Patterson.
 His parents were strong supporters of Jamaica's People National Party, the political party he grew up to serve a few decades later.
-His father was a local detective while his mother became a seamstress.
+His father was a local detective, and his mother became a seamstress.
 He had six half-siblings on his father's side but was his mother's only child.
 He grew up in Clarendon Parish in the small town of May Pen.
 He attended primary school there, then moved to Kingston to attend Kingston College.
 While attending Kingston College, Patterson won a Jamaica Government Exhibition scholarship in 1958.
 Before matriculating in 1959, he taught for a year at the Excelsior High School in Jamaica.
-He went on to earn a BSc in economics with a concentration in Sociology from the University of the West Indies, Mona, in 1962.
-He served as president of the Economics Society, president of the Literary Society and editor of the student magazine 'the Pelican'.
-Patterson earned his PhD in sociology at the London School of Economics in 1965, where he wrote his PhD thesis, the Sociology of Slavery.
+He went on to earn a Bachelor of Science degree in economics with a concentration in sociology from the University of the West Indies, Mona, in 1962.
+He served as president of the Economics Society, president of the Literary Society and editor of the student magazine The Pelican.
+Patterson earned his doctorate in sociology at the London School of Economics in 1965, where he wrote his PhD thesis, The Sociology of Slavery.
 His dissertation adviser was David Glass.
 He also wrote for the recently founded New Left Review, his first work being "The Essays of James Baldwin" in 1964.
 While in London he was associated with the Caribbean Artists Movement, whose second meeting, in January 1967, was held at the Pattersons' North London flat.